-Telecare is proud to have been recognized By The Bay Area Business Times as the 13th Best Place To Work In the Bay Area for 2019!
+Telecare is proud to have been recognized by The Bay Area Business Times as the 9th Best Place To Work In the Bay Area for 2020!
+This is the 18th time we have made the list!

 This program will employ a “whatever it takes” model of intensive and assertive community-based wraparound services designed to help clients stabilize and avoid further episodes of homelessness, hospitalization and incarceration.
 Telecare’s IFSP program will consist of three multidisciplinary teams that include clinicians and professionals from psychiatry, nursing, substance abuse, peer support, housing, employment/education, and other relevant fields.
 Based on their areas of expertise, team members will collaborate and deliver integrated services, monitor progress toward goals, and adjust services over time to meet clients’ changing needs.